afcarzero1/ReinforcementLearning/README.md

 as function approximation for the value function a linear regressor with Fourier basis.

 A detailed analysis of the results can be found under the docs folder.

+## Deep Architectures

+Here it is possible to find an implementation similar to RLLib for training and testing Reinforcement Learning methods in a versatile way.
+It shows how to implement DDPG and DQN under this framework to solve tasks in a Gym environment.